Design and Control of a Midair-Reconfigurable Quadcopter using Unactuated Hinges: Experimental results

 \section{Experimental results}

-In this section, we demonstrate how the ability of the proposed vehicle to fold and unfold each arm enables it to perform a number of tasks which would be difficult or impossible to perform using a conventional quadcopter.
-We first show how the ability to fold two arms of the vehicle enables the vehicle to fly horizontally through narrow tunnels and perform simple aerial grasping, and then demonstrate how all four arms of the vehicle can be folded to perform perching and more aggressive vertical flight through narrow gaps.\footnote{Videos of each of the experiments discussed in this section can be viewed in the attached video or at \url{https://youtu.be/xEg8GXlb82g}}
+In this section, we show how the agility of the proposed vehicle compares to that of a conventional quadcopter, and demonstrate how the ability of the proposed vehicle to fold and unfold each arm enables it to perform a number of tasks which would be difficult or impossible to perform using a conventional quadcopter.

+We first examine how the tightness of the control input bounds (used to prevent the arms from folding) change with time when flying a figure eight trajectory in the unfolded configuration.
+This demonstrates how the agility of the proposed vehicle compares to a conventional quadcopter, specifically the reduced ability of the proposed vehicle to produce yaw torques.
+Next we demonstrate the ability of the vehicle to traverse narrow horizontal tunnels and vertical gaps by transitioning to the two-arms-folded and four-arms-folded configurations respectively.
+We then show how the vehicle can perch on wires by folding all four arms, and perform limited grasping tasks in the two-arms-folded configuration. \footnote{Videos of each of the experiments discussed in this section can be viewed in the attached video or at \url{https://youtu.be/1GUyAQxVEtg}}